QilongZhang/srswiki/v1_EN_TimeJitter.md

 Some components use the timestamp jitter:
 * RTMP delivery: The timestamp jitter algorithm can set by vhost `time_jitter`.
 * DVR: The timestamp jitter algorithm can set by dvr `time_jitter`.
-* HLS: Always ensure the timestamp is mono-inc, use `full` timestamp jitter algorithm.
+* HLS: Always disable the timestamp is mono-inc, use `off` timestamp jitter algorithm.
-* Forward: Always ensure the timestamp is mono-inc, use `full` timestamp jitter algorithm.
+* Forward: Always disable the timestamp is mono-inc, use `off` timestamp jitter algorithm.

 You can disable the timestamp jitter algorithm when your encoder can not ensure the video+autio mono-inc, some encoder can ensure video mono-inc and audio mono-inc.